jawad64646/manageyourwallet/README.md

 ## 📄 License

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).
+This project is open-source and available under the Apache License 2.0.

+See the LICENSE file for more details.